guynadler-cmyk/know-what-you-own/replit.md

 ## Overview

-A web application that helps investors understand the businesses they own by providing AI-powered, plain-English summaries of SEC 10-K filings.
-Users input a stock ticker symbol, and the app fetches the company's most recent 10-K filing from the SEC EDGAR system, extracts the business description, and generates a comprehensive summary using OpenAI.
+A freemium web application that helps investors understand the businesses they own by providing AI-powered, plain-English summaries of SEC 10-K filings.
+The app features a two-tier architecture:

+**Public Landing Page (Demo):** Unauthenticated visitors can try the app with limited preview showing company tagline, website, products (max 3), CEO name, and one YouTube video.
+A "See Full Analysis" call-to-action encourages signup.

+**Full App (Authenticated):** After signing in via Replit Auth, users access complete analysis including business overview, performance metrics, market context with competitors, sales channels, multiple videos, and news articles.

 This is a proof-of-concept for Restnvest, a platform promoting sensible investing by helping people understand businesses beyond just ticker symbols or ETFs.